irenedecesare/Fintech_project/README.md

 A comprehensive crypto analytics platform for monitoring asset health, liquidity risk, and investor behavior analysis with an interactive Streamlit dashboard.

+## Main Points

+1) A streamlit application (MainApp) is included to make the whole process of downloading, querying and visualizing more simple.
+2) The final report can be read in REPORT.md with insights from the generated visualizations.
+3) Visualizations used in the report are the ones coming from the 03_eda_analysis.py file.
+The interactive visualizations inside the streamlit app are just added as a plus... might be buggy.

 ## 🚀 Quick Start

 ### Prerequisites